thin-edge/thin-edge.io_examples/StreamingAnalytics/LowLatency/README.md

 2. Restart the Apama service on the thin-edge device with `sudo service apama restart`.
 This restarts the correlator and runs the project that was copied in the previous step.

-3. Run the `publisher.py` script from this directory using Python 3 with the command `python3 publisher.py`.
+3. This project expects the sensor to publish the temperature readings on this mqtt topic `'sensors/temperature'`.

 4. To see the measurements that will be sent to the cloud, run `tedge mqtt sub 'alerts/temperature'`.

+5. This project publishes a shutdown message to the mqtt topic `'device/operations'` to trigger shutdown operation whenever average temperature in last 10 seconds window exceeds threshold temperature.

-5. If you have configured the thin-edge.io installation to connect to a cloud provider, your measurements will begin appearing there.
+6. If you have configured the thin-edge.io installation to connect to a cloud provider, your measurements will begin appearing there.